rolandmueller/bigdata/spark.md

 display(diamonds.describe("carat","price"))
 ```

+### Transformations

+We can use different data transformations like
+- select
+- where / filter (like where in SQL)
+- grouBy
+- agregations like avg, sum, max, min, mean, count
+- limit
+- join
+- drop (drops columns or rows)
+- create new columns

 ### Select the column "cut" and show the distinct values

 display(diamonds.select('cut').distinct())